woessmich/ioBroker.weatherflow_udp/README.md

 Weatherflow UDP receiver
 Adapter to receive and parse [UDP messages](https://weatherflow.github.io/Tempest/api/udp/v171/) from [Weatherflow](www.weatherflow.com) smart weatherstations like [Weatherflow Tempest](https://weatherflow.com/tempest-weather-system/).
 The adapter should be able to parse older stations like "Air" and "Sky" as well (but this is untested).
-New 2026 hardware support included (additional undocumented message fields) Standard port the adpater listens on is 50222 but can be changed in setup.
+New 2026 hardware support included (additional undocumented message fields).
+Standard port the adpater listens on is 50222 but can be changed in setup.

 ## Settings